Electromagnetic forces give today's metals the sustainable edge

 Positioned beside or beneath the furnace, the EMS creates a travelling magnetic field that moves the melt, resulting in more consistent temperatures throughout the molten metal, and accelerating slag-metal reactions.

-In the 1930s, this represented a revolutionary step up from mechanical stirring with a rotator, which Yang says was an inefficient way of moving the melt, and also “resulted in maintenance problems” with attendant downtime.
+In the 1930s, this represented a revolutionary step up from mechanical stirring with a rotator, which Sedén says was an inefficient way of moving the melt, and also “resulted in maintenance problems” with attendant downtime.

 ArcSave® customize stirring force to specific process needs.
 The technology optimize metallurgical performance for electric arc furnace (EAF) operation.

-By working closely with customers on every commissioning of its EMS products, ABB has amassed unparalleled understanding of how the technology behaves under various conditions and using different feedstock.
+By working closely with customers on every commissioning of its EMS products, ABB has amassed unparalleled understanding of how the technology behaves under various conditions and using different feedstocks.
 This depth of data informs each new installation and development.

 The greening of steel